KevinYan2025/ML-group1/index.md

 ### Supervised Learning:

 Neural Networks (CNNs), Support Vector Machines (SVMs) and OpenCV.
 The CNNs will be fine-tuned on our dataset to classify the images into human or AI-generated categories and further classify the human-made artworks into their respective styles.
+Random Forest Classifier helps our model by aggregating prediction from multiple decision trees to improve classification accuracy.
 OpenCV allows us to easily implement feature extraction.[[4](https://www.geeksforgeeks.org/opencv-overview/)]

 ### Model Evaluation:
 We will use metrics such as accuracy, precision, recall, and F1-score to evaluate our model.
 Additionally, we will employ cross-validation techniques to ensure the robustness and generalizability of our model.